Fairmount, Philadelphia: Education

 Parents in the Fairmount neighborhood no longer have the opportunity to send children to the Albert M. Greenfield School, as the school no longer accepts applications from outside the catchment.

 The neighborhood Catholic elementary school is St. Francis Xavier School.

-For High School, Fairmount residents are assigned to the Benjamin Franklin High School, but many residents attend Roman Catholic High School, J. W. Hallahan Catholic Girls High School.
+For High School, Fairmount residents are assigned to the Benjamin Franklin High School, but many residents have historically attended Roman Catholic High School and J. W. Hallahan Catholic Girls High School.

 Philadelphia Mennonite High School is a private Mennonite high school with about 100 students.
 It is located at 860 North 24th Street in Fairmount.